Social Security Tribunal of Canada

 6 – You send us your arguments

 Arguments express your point of view about why the Appeal Division should allow your appeal.
-Your arguments should explain the mistakes you think the General Division made.
-They should say how you think the Appeal Division could fix those mistakes and what specific result you’re looking for.
+Your arguments should explain the mistakes you think the EI Board of Appeal or the SST General Division made.
+They should say how you think the Appeal Division could fix any mistakes and what specific result you’re looking for.

-If the Appeal Division agrees the General Division made a mistake, the Appeal Division will do 1 of 2 things:
+If the Appeal Division agrees that the EI Board of Appeal or the SST General Division made a mistake, the Appeal Division will do one of two things:

-• make the decision the General Division should have made (the result could be the same as or different from the General Division decision result)
+• make the decision the EI Board of Appeal or the SST General Division should have made (the result could be the same as or different from their decision)

-• send the file back to the General Division to reconsider its decision
+• send the file to the EI Board of Appeal to reconsider the decision

 Don’t include new evidence with your arguments.
-Instead, refer to the evidence that the General Division had.
+Instead, refer to the evidence that the EI Board of Appeal or the SST General Division had.
 The Appeal Division can’t consider new evidence about your claim for benefits.

 Send us your arguments in writing.
 They can be in any written format (for example, in an email or letter).
-We encourage you to send them by email, if you can.
 Make sure you send us electronic documents in a format we can open.

 We share your arguments with all the parties involved in your appeal.